legistek/Xamarin.Forms.Platforms.Webassembly/README.md

 ## About Text Measuring
 By far the trickiest issue here is measuring text so that XF can handle layout, rather than the browser.
 Currently, a very hackish method is being employed: a dummy 1x1 canvas is set on the main page, and we're using JavaScript interop to call `canvas.measureText` to get the text size.
 Unfortunately this has to be done asynchronously, so the intiial text is rendered at the wrong size and then re-rendered after measurement.
 One presumes there is a better way to do this.

+## Contributing
+Again, this is a very barebones proof of concept.
+I encourage anyone with the time and interest to take this project on as an active maintained community effort.